reyemtm/reyemtm.github.io/_posts/2016-01-24-leaflet-and-geojson-tiles.markdown

 feature-img: parcel-wide.jpg
 ---
 ## The Client-Side County Parcel App
+*Update 2017-02-23 I have recently been experimenting with the Leaflet Vector Grid plugin for Leaflet 1.0, as the method described here will not work with the newest version of Leaflet.
+You can view an example of this experiment [here](https://www.ovrdc.org/apps/vector-grid.html).*

 It all started with this simple question from a county engineer: Would it be possible to create a low-cost or even free parcel viewer?
 Having successfully rendered a few thousand parcels with leaflet and geojson I thought this might be possible.
 However, running client-side apps has its drawbacks, including fairly meager limits on the number of polygons rendered in a map.
 The geojson-vt plugin expands this limit by converting the polygons into vector tiles.
 The resulting parcel test app is shown below.